Coptic pronunciation reform

+The Christian Coptic Orthodox Psalmody in the Coptic Language (with Arabic annotations).

 Coptic pronunciation reform, since 1850, has resulted in two major shifts in the liturgical pronunciation of Bohairic, the dialect of Coptic used as the language of the Coptic Orthodox Church.
 Since Coptic had ceased to be spoken as a mother-tongue by this time, a change in education changed how the language was spoken.
 The two traditions of pronunciation in contemporary use arise from two successive reforms in the 19th and 20th centuries: